Pollock Prisoner Sentenced For Drug Possession

 Anderson was sentenced Monday, October 28, 2013 to eight months in prison for providing contraband to a prisoner.
 She was also ordered to pay a $1,000 fine.
 She pleaded guilty July 15, 2013.

-The Federal Bureau of Investigation conducted the investigation.
+The FBI conducted the investigation.
 Assistant U.S. Attorney Seth D. Reeg prosecuted the case.